- What is Business Aviation?

 Several years ago, the FAA tasked its Collaborative Decision Making (CDM) Future Concepts Team (FCT) with starting work on a new type of program to assist in the TFM effort, allowing for more input from aircraft operators in the way that constraints are handled.
 Initially, the new program was known as System Enhancements for Versatile Electronic Negotiation (SEVEN).

 This new program is now known as the Collaborative Trajectory Options Program (CTOP) and has been absorbed by the larger Collaborative Airspace Constraint Resolution (CACR) effort.
-CTOP is currently undergoing final stages of testing by the FAA’s TFM Deployment Team, and the product is set to deploy in the Spring of 2014.
+CTOP has completed final testing and is being deployed in March of 2014.
 NBAA has been an active participant on both the FCT and on the TFM Deployment Team since the inception of the program.

 The CTOP Concept